quantiaconsulting/amplicon_metagenomics/16S_ITS_tutorial/readme.md

 ```
 qiime dada2 denoise-paired \
-  --i-demultiplexed-seqs demux-full.qza \
+  --i-demultiplexed-seqs demux-paired-end.qza \
   --p-trim-left-f 13 \
   --p-trim-left-r 13 \
   --p-trunc-len-f 150 \
   --p-trunc-len-r 150 \
-  --o-table table.qza \
   --p-n-threads 2 \
+  --o-table table_16S.qza \
-  --o-representative-sequences rep-seqs.qza \
+  --o-representative-sequences rep-seqs_16S.qza \
-  --o-denoising-stats denoising-stats.qza
+  --o-denoising-stats denoising-stats_16S.qza
 ```

-The second command produces a visualisation table of the denoising process so we can see the effect it had on the data.
+Following we need to generate a qzv file containing the a table summarizing the denoising process, so we can discuss the effect it had on the data.
 ```
 qiime metadata tabulate --m-input-file denoising-stats.qza --o-visualization denoising-stats.qzv
 ```